jxxcarlson/markup-experiments/README.md

 a more uniform and non-noisy syntax.
 But as far as I can see, this can only work if inline elements cannot be nested. (???)
 Also in favor of brackets is that the shift key does not have to be used.
+In all of these cases the inline delimiters become reserved characters, so we would need a means of escape, e.g.. `\[`, etc.

 ### AST